patricksavalle/devops-project-template/content/delivery-strategy.md

-# Planning methods
+# Delivery Strategy

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your delivery strategy here: